Minnesota Valley National Wildlife Refuge: Long Meadow Lake Unit

-The parking lot, Old Cedar Avenue, bathroom structures, and other area improvements will take place in the spring and summer of 2017.
-Road access to this area will be very restricted until the work is done.
+There are 14.6 mi of trails in this unit including the Hillside Trail, and the Long Meadow lake Trail.

-To date, the USFWS has done extensive restoration work to the Bluff Trail which heads west to the Lyndale Avenue trailhead.
+To date, the USFWS has done restoration work to the Bluff Trail which heads west to the Lyndale Avenue trailhead.
 It has built a new elevated boardwalk trail system to the edge of Long Meadow Lake about 1/3 mi up-lake from the refurbished Cedar Bridge.
-It has high safety rails and a very large wildlife viewing platform.
+It has high safety rails and a large wildlife viewing platform.
 The USFWS has plans to mount two heavy-duty telescopes here next year.
 One will be for chair users and the other for people who stand.
 Access is about 150 yd up the new Bluff Trail as it follows Orchard Spring Marsh.

-The USFWS has carried out trail and landscaping improvements going down-lake from the old Cedar Bridge toward the Minnesota Route 77 Bridge underpass.
-Work has stopped for the season with about 75% of the trail now fiber-matted and regraded with Class V aggregate.
+The USFWS has carried out trail and landscaping improvements going down-lake from the old Cedar Bridge toward the Minnesota Route 77 Bridge underpass. with about 75% of the trail now fiber-matted and regraded with Class V aggregate.
 This trail runs alongside Kidder Marsh and Cedar Pond.
 Once it gets to the MN 77 Bridge a dirt trail passes under the bridge and emerges at Pond C. The old trails then continue farther east toward the Bass Ponds, Hogback Ridge Pond, Fisher Pond, and Skimmer Pond and the exit road to the Bass Ponds parking lot at Old Shakopee Road and East 86th Street in Bloomington.